enigmatikme/karins_beer/src/content/api.md

 ## Api Endpoints
+Assignment details can be found at [http://www.karinsbeer.com/](http://www.karinsbeer.com/)

+### Host
+The host for Karin's Beer API requests is always `http://www.karinsbeer.com/`

 ### Authentication
 All endpoints require an `API_KEY` to access.
 Talk to Andrew to get this key.
 Once you have the key, you will need to include using `key` as a query parameter bypass the authentication.